decentraland/godot-explorer/README.md

 When GD files are modified, they must be well-formated.
 You can autoformat all files running `gdformat godot/` (it requires [godot-gdscript-toolkit](https://github.com/Scony/godot-gdscript-toolkit) installed)

 ## Debugging the library
-This repos is set up to be opened with Visual Studio Code.
+This repo is set up to be opened with Visual Studio Code.
 In the section `Run and Debug` in the Activity bar, you can find the configuration for your platform.

 ## Run test with coverage
 1. Ensure you are in `rust/xtask` folder first